BubbaFrog/bubbavehicles/bubbavehicles/README.md

-This is an add on to the vehicles mod it currently only adds 1 vehicle The Bubba Tron bike
+This is an add on to the vehicles mod it adds custom vehicles to the vehicles mod

 the credit goes out to creators of the following mod used